TuringLang/TuringGLM.jl/docs/src/index.md

 ### Supported Models

-TuringGLM supports non-hiearchical and hierarchical models.
+TuringGLM supports non-hierarchical and hierarchical models.
 For hierarchical models, only single random-intercept hierarchical models are supported.

 Currently, for likelihoods `TuringGLM.jl` supports: